 502-309 Nail Care - 1 Cr.
-Applies techniques for giving basic and lactol manicures, pedicures and polish application in preparation for work on the clinic floor.
-Hands-on activities help students gain skill at manipulations and accuracy of techniques for professional results.
+Applies techniques for giving basic and spa manicures, pedicures and polish application in preparation for work on the clinic floor.
+Handson activities help students gain skill at manipulations and accuracy of techniques for professional results.
 Nail structure and nail disorders and diseases are examined to aid in recommendations to the client.
-(Prerequisites: Current enrollment in 502-348 Highlighting and Corrective Color; 502-337 Advanced Design Wraps; 502-321 Salon Services 1)
+(Prerequisites: Concurrent enrollment in 502-321 Salon Services 1; 502-337 Advanced Design Wraps; 502-348 Highlighting and Corrective Color)